 If you qualify, then you should take part so that Philips Respironics can be held accountable for their negligence.
 With the help of our Philips CPAP recall attorney from Thomas Law Offices, you can rest assured that your claim will be as strong as possible and that we’ll fight to get you justice.

 These class action lawsuits are all in the early stages since the recall is so recent.
 That means that there haven’t been verdicts or settlements yet, as of October 2021.
 When you get in early on in a mass tort claim, you can ensure that you’ll be one of the first to receive the settlement you’re owed.

 How Philips Delayed the Recall

-One of the worst parts of this lawsuit is how Philips maneuvered the recall and their new products.
+One of the worst parts of this Philips CPAP recall lawsuit is how the company maneuvered the recall and their new products.
 Allegedly, Philips Respironics delayed the recall so it lined up with their release of new products.
 This was in an attempt to have the new devices on the market to replace the old ones with little fallout from a recall, but that didn’t work for them.

 Instead, it made them look shady and made consumers even more suspicious.
 They should have issued the recall as soon as they found the previous products to be dangerous because consumers were still using the dangerous products and thus suffering injuries and damages.

 Had they recalled their defective CPAPs, BiPAPs, and ventilators sooner, then they could have prevented more consumers from being injured.
 They allowed consumers to use their defective products while knowing they could cause serious health risks, like cancer.

 However, the new devices have been deemed safe and currently do not have a recall issued.